Spitfire-Frozone/PhD-Thesis-and-Images/README.md

 ~~~

 ## Useful Links for writing your own thesis.
-Thanks go to my good friend Eshwen Bhal for allowing me to extract some things I liked from his [thesis template](https://github.com/eshwen/phd-thesis).
-This repository also contains an edited version of my .tex file which I used to compile the document.
+If you like some of the things I did in my thesis you are more than welcome to download my template from my [Tex Templates Directory](https://github.com/Spitfire-Frozone/Tex-Templates).
+I must also thank my good friend Eshwen Bhal for allowing me to extract some things I liked from his [thesis template](https://github.com/eshwen/phd-thesis).

 Good advice on actually writing the thesis, or any such scientific document can be seen [here](https://zenodo.org/record/3228336).
 Written by Andy Buckley.